Death toll from China factory explosion rises to 71: Xinhua

 Earlier it had said the blast, that occurred on Saturday, killed 69 and injured roughly 200.

-The accident at the Zhongrong Metal Products Co Ltd plant, which makes aluminium wheels for automakers including General Motors Co <GM.N), was China’s worst industrial accident in a year.
+The accident at the Zhongrong Metal Products Co Ltd plant, which makes aluminum wheels for automakers including General Motors Co <GM.N), was China’s worst industrial accident in a year.

 According to Zhongrong’s website, the factory made wheels that are supplied to GM and many other carmakers.